Characterisation of birefringence inhomogeneity of KAGRA sapphire mirrors from transmitted wavefront error measurements: Birefringence characterisation of KAGRA sapphire Input test masses

 \subsection{Comparison with in-situ measurements}

-We have performed birefringence measurements for the sapphire ITMs in KAGRA.
-A simplified schematic of KAGRA configuration is shown in Figure~\ref{fig: setup}.
-The laser after the Faraday Isolator is in pure s-polarization.
-The Power Recycling Mirror (PRM), Signal Recycling Mirror (SRM) and End Test Masses (ETMX and ETMY) are all misaligned so that the beam is reflected back only by ITMs.
-The plot shows the birefringence measurement for ITMX where ITMY is misaligned.
-Coatings of the beam splitter (BS) are optimized for s-polarization with a 50\%:50\% ratio for reflection and transmission at 45$^\circ$ incidence.
-The ratio for p-polarization is 20\%:80\% according to the coating design.
-Since there are no direct measurements for p-polarization, practical reflection and transmission may be different from design values.
-The reflected beams from ITMs are measured at POP and POS ports.
-There are photodetectors (PD) and cameras for both s-polarization and p-polarization at POP, while there are only photodetectors at POS.
+Birefringence measurements were performed for the sapphire ITMs at KAGRA.
+A simplified schematic of the KAGRA configuration used during this measurement is shown in Figure~\ref{fig: setup}.
+The laser after the Faraday Isolator was in pure s-polarisation.
+The power recycling mirror (PRM), signal recycling mirror (SRM), and end test masses (ETMX and ETMY) are all misaligned such that the beam is reflected only by the ITMs.
+The figure shows the particular setup for measuring the birefringence of ITMX, where ITMY is misaligned.
+The coatings of the beam splitter (BS) were optimised for s-polarisation with a 50\%:50\% ratio for reflection and transmission at 45$^\circ$ incidence.
+The p-polarisation ratio was 20\%:80\% according to the coating design.
+Because there is no direct measurement of coating reflectivity for p-polarisation, the practical reflection and transmission may be different from the design values.
+The beams reflected from the ITM were measured at the POP and POS ports.
+Photodetectors (PD) and cameras are used for both s-polarisation and p-polarisation at the POP, whereas only photodetectors are used at the POS.

-The measured beam power in p-polarization (as a percentage of the total reflected power) is shown in Table~\ref{tab:p-pol power}, where the effect of unbalanced reflection and transmission of the BS for p-polarization is calibrated (according to coating design values).
-In principle, the measured beam power content in p-polarization should be the same for POP and POS ports.
-But in our measurements they are different from each other.
-We think one reason could be that the practical reflection and transmission of the BS for p-polarization deviate from design.
-Another reason could be due to the clipping and ghost beam.
-When the measurement was done, gate valves were added to vacuum tubes whose diameters are just slightly bigger than the beam size.
-We also found there were a lot of ghost and scattering beams at POP and POS.
-Though we dumped most of them, there may be still some left and seen by the photodetectors.
+The measured beam power in p-polarisation (as a percentage of the total reflected power) is listed in Table~\ref{tab:p-pol power}, where the effect of the unbalanced reflection and transmission of the BS on the p-polarisation is calibrated (according to the coating design values).
+In principle, the measured beam power content in p-polarisation should be the same for the POP and POS ports.
+However, our measurements are different from each other.
+One reason for this could be that the practical reflection and transmission of the BS for p-polarisation deviate from the design.
+Another reason could be clipping and ghost beams.
+When the measurement was performed, gate valves with diameters slightly larger than the beam diameter were added to the vacuum tubes.
+We also found many ghost and scattering beams at the POP and POS.
+Although we dumped most of them, there may be still some remaining and are seen by the photodetectors.